-This is a new initiative of the Goa University for supplementing classroom instruction in the State through expert lectures by using the interactive distance education system of based INSAT satellite and telephone ISRO on Colleges/schools/Government Departments can form a statewide virtual classroom using the system and time-share it for mass education/training in a cost-effective The demonstration phase is the first step towards making DEITI an manner. operational system in Goa.
+This is a new initiative of the Goa University for supplementing classroom instruction in the State through expert lectures by using the interactive distance education system INSAT satellite ISRO based on and telephone talk Colleges/schools/Government Departments can form a statewide virtual classroom using the system and time-share it for mass education/training in a cost-effective The demonstration phase is the first step towards making DEITI an operational system in Goa.
 An amount of Rs.
 12.50 lakh was released to the Goa University to implement the scheme during the year 1998-99.
 An outlay of Rs.
 0.10 lakh is proposed in the Annual Plan 2000-2001 as token provision.